Bounds on quantum evolution complexity via lattice cryptography: Acknowledgments

 \section{Acknowledgments}

+We thank Vijay Balasubramanian and Javier Mag\'an for comments on an earlier version of the manuscript.
 This research has been supported by FWO-Vlaanderen projects G006918N and G012222N, and by Vrije Universiteit Brussel through the Strategic Research Program High-Energy Physics.
 MDC has been supported by a PhD fellowship from the Research Foundation Flanders (FWO).
 OE is supported by the CUniverse research promotion project (CUAASC) at Chulalongkorn University.

 The computational resources and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation Flanders (FWO) and the Flemish Government.
 In addition to the LLL algorithm implementation \cite{LLLimpl} we have used the partition generator \cite{partgen}.